How the Program Works

 60 E. Van Buren St.

-The Central Office services any ZIP codes not referenced above, all Applicants to the HCV Program as well as those who participate in CHA’s Special Programs (Family Self-Sufficiency, Mobility Counseling and Choose To Own Homeownership).
+The Central Office services any ZIP codes not referenced above, all Applicants to the HCV Program as well as those who participate in CHA’s Special Programs (LevelUp (formerly FSS), Mobility Counseling and Choose To Own Homeownership).